Do not read my works if you are offended by descriptions of sexuality and violence.

 “O my,” she said, “you really need a bed!”

 “I rode and walked through the night, across the mountain,” I replied.
 “I am not so young anymore that I don’t feel the exhaustion.”

 “You must have really been eager to come,” she said.
 “Had you known her?”

 “Yes,” I said.
 I thought of saying more, but did not know how.
 And what did it matter?

-“It must have been hard to cross the mountain at night?” she said.
+“It must have been hard to cross the mountain at night?”

 “Yes,” I replied again.

 “So much had you wanted to see her die?”
 There was a new tone in her voice now — was it curiosity, or fascination?

 “Wanted to see her die?”
 I said.
 “Oh no. Not to see her die ...
 I have with me this royal affidavit.
 It is old, but it is still valid.
 I have kept it, all those years.
 I had lost her, I never knew where she was.
 And now, when I heard ...
 It was late, but there still was a chance ...
 I came here to save her, you know.”
 My voice broke.

 “Hush,” she said.
 “Don’t cry.”
 With the sleeve of her woolen cardigan she wiped away a few tears from my face.
 It was a strong but soft wool, and equally strong and soft was her touch.
 “It’s all right,” she said.
 “It’s all right.”